openmessaging/tsc/README.md

 ## Voting

 In various situations the OpenMessaging TSC shall hold a vote.
 These votes can happen on the phone, email, or via a voting service, when appropriate.
-TOC members can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
+TSC members can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes with two-thirds vote of votes cast based on the charter (see 6(c)(viii)).
 An abstain vote equals not voting at all.

 ## Working Groups
 The TSC has created the following working groups to investigate and discuss the following topics: